 As just highlighted, a bigger opportunity for arbitrage profit arises if there is a stronger divergence of prices.
 Still, it also depends on the market impact of the trade (i.e. reserves of the pool).
-Figure \ref{fig:MAV_SyncSwapUSDCETH} presents price differences over time, empirical MAV, and reserves.
+Figure~\ref{fig:MAV_SyncSwapUSDCETH} presents price differences over time, empirical MAV, and reserves.
 In particular, it shows the maximum (in absolute value) price difference over each day, the daily sum of empirical MAV found that day, and the last TVL value on that day (i.e. the sum of values of the two tokens' reserves on a common basis).

-It can be observed that daily MAV oscillats between \$0 and \$8,000, with the lowest values during the period of low trading volumes from mid-July to early September~2023.
-Also, the decreasing value of token reserves in the pool contributes to lower MAV over the studied period.
-What is more, the days with the highest daily MAV (13/7, 14/7, 17/8, 18/8, 29/8, 31/8) correspond to the days with the biggest price disparities.
-Noticeably, even though the biggest price disparity is observed on August 18th, the highest daily MAV is noted on July 13th, due to the higher TVL in the liquidity pool reserves on this day (i.e. more volume can be traded to obtain the same market impact).
+The daily MAV ranges from~$0 to~$8,000, with the minimum values occurring during a phase of low trading volume from mid-July to early September~2023.
+Additionally, the reduction in token reserves within the pool leads to a lower MAV throughout the analyzed period.
+Moreover, the days with the highest daily MAV (13/7, 14/7, 17/8, 18/8, 29/8, 31/8) correspond to the days with the largest price disparities.
+Noticeably, even though the largest price disparity is observed on August~18th, the highest daily MAV is observed on July~13th, due to the higher TVL in the liquidity pool reserves on this day (i.e. more volume can be traded to obtain the same market impact).

-Over the studied period, the trading volume of~\$43.73mn led to the cumulative MAV of~\$104.96k, which corresponds to~0.2349\% of the trading volume.
+Throughout the analyzed timeframe, a trading volume of~\$43.73M resulted in a cumulative MAV of~\$104.96K, equating to~0.2349\% of the total trading volume.